-The McBSP allows the multiple channels to be independently selected for the transmitter and receiver.
+The McBSP allows multiple channels to be independently selected for the transmitter and receiver.
 When multiple channels are selected, each frame represents a time-division multiplexed (TDM) data stream.
 In using TDM data streams, the CPU may only need to process a few of them.
 Thus, to save memory and bus bandwidth, multichannel selection allows independent enabling of particular channels for transmission and reception.
 Up to 32 channels in a stream of up to 128 channels can be enabled.

 The clock-stop mode (CLKSTP) in the McBSP provides compatibility with the serial peripheral interface (SPI) protocol.
+Clock-stop mode works with only single-phase frames and one word per frame.
 The word sizes supported by the McBSP are programmable for 8-, 12-, 16-, 20-, 24-, or 32-bit operation.
 When the McBSP is configured to operate in SPI mode, both the transmitter and the receiver operate together as a master or as a slave.